Ericsson/codechecker/docs/package_layout.md

 External checker libraries can be used in the package.
 The shared object files should be in the plugin directory and will be automatically loaded at runtime.

 ## Runtime section
-The runtime part contains informations which will be used only at runtime to find files during the checking process.
+The runtime part contains information which will be used only at runtime to find files during the checking process.